The ultimate 6-month-old baby sleep schedule (backed by a sleep expert)

 What are the developmental milestones for 6-month-old babies?

-Your baby is no doubt very interested in any object they can get their hands on and you might spot them passing things from one hand to another.
-They will also want to explore objects by putting them in their mouths, so now's the time to start putting things you don't want them to grab up high.
+• Your baby is likely to be interested in any object they can touch, and you might spot them passing things from one hand to another.

-Early language skills are developing now and your baby may start making vowels sounds and should recognise and respond to their own name.
+• Early language skills are developing now, and your baby may start making vowel sounds and should recognise and respond to their own name.

 Top sleep tips for 6-month-old babies